ubuntu/ubuntu-project-docs/docs/howto/common-issues.rst

    Consider if the user would recognise the user impact stated; if not, then it isn't an explanation of user impact.
--  It turns out that the bug is valid but there don't seem to be any users who would benefit from the SRU (eg. after five years of the bug existing, the one reporter moved on and nobody else has commented at all).
+-  It turns out that the bug is valid but there don't seem to be any users who would benefit from the SRU (e.g. after five years of the bug existing, the one reporter moved on and nobody else has commented at all).
 In that case, why are we doing the SRU?